colleen-davies/CourseraDataProject/README.md

 confusion.
 Lastly, we merge the two data frames using rbind().
 The merged data frame is called “full\_df”.

+Note that we do not include the Inertial Signals from either data set since doing so would not be beneficial.
+Processing the data would be time consuming, and the variables would be removed in the next step, so they are omitted in this step instead of the next.

 ((2)) Extract Measurements
 --------------------------